Airbnb Trust Accounting for Property Managers using QuickBooks

 Set Invoice Customer & Class Categories

-Finally, in your Bnbtally (by Tallylytics) listing rules, we recommend to set the owner as the customer of the invoice.
+Finally, in your Bnbtally listing rules, we recommend to set the owner as the customer of the invoice.
 We also recommend to set the class category of each line item as “Owner Name: Listing Address” which means you should create two class categories in QuickBooks for this listing, one class category for the owner (set as the parent class) and the other class category for the listing address (set as the sub-class).

 Airbnb Trust Accounting for Property Managers QuickBooks Class Categories